lamberta/devkit-doc/guide/game-walkthrough.md

 One of the great things about working with JavaScript is the great debugging tools that modern web browsers have built-in.
-In the Chrome browser, you can access the developer tools by clinking the control settings icon in the upper right corner, then **Tools** > **JavaScript Console**.
+In the Chrome browser, you can access the developer tools by clicking the control settings icon in the upper right corner, then **Tools** > **JavaScript Console**.
 This will open up a console where you can type in JavaScript commands to your game: